On the Nature of the Fundamental Plasma Excitation in a Plasmonic Crystal

 In the present work, we investigate the terahertz (THz) spectrum and relaxation of plasma excitations in a plasmonic crystal fabricated from an AlGaAs/GaAs heterostructure.
-Our experimental data reveal that the plasmonic crystal supports only a single fundamental plasmon mode with wave vector $q=2 \pi/p$.
-We directly trace how the plasmon mode evolves from an unscreened plasmon, Eq.\,(\ref{plasmon}), for narrow gates to a screened plasmon for wider gates.
+Our experimental data reveal that the plasmonic crystal supports a series of resonant plasmon modes.
+We directly trace how the fundamental plasmon mode evolves from an unscreened plasmon, Eq.\,(\ref{plasmon}), for narrow gates to a screened plasmon, Eq.\,(\ref{scr_plasmon}), for wider gates.
 Importantly, we have developed an analytical model that accurately describes the dispersion and relaxation of plasma waves propagating through the plasmonic crystal.
+The theory convincingly establishes that plasma excitations excited in the plasmonic crystal possess a delocalized superlattice nature.
 Our results hold promise for engineering of THz plasmonic devices.

 In our study, we have explored the samples which were fabricated from the Al$_{0.24}$Ga$_{0.76}$As/GaAs/Al$_{0.24}$Ga$_{0.76}$As heterostructure grown by the molecular beam epitaxy with a GaAs quantum well of $20$~nm thickness situated at $210$~nm beneath the crystal surface.
 Throughout the paper, we used the distance from the center of the quantum well to the crystal surface, $h=220$~nm.
 The density of two-dimensional electrons in the quantum well was $n_{s}=1.47\times 10^{12}~\text{cm}^{-2}$ with mobility $\mu = 101 000~\text{cm}^2/\text{V$\cdot$s}$, derived from the high-frequency data.
 A Cr($24$~nm)/Au($200$~nm) grid-shaped gate is evaporated on the top surface of the sample (Fig.~\ref{1}(a,b)).
 The samples made using E-beam lithography have Cr($5$~nm)/Au($95$~nm).
 The grid strips have a width from $l_g=0.8$~\textmu{}m up to $10$~\textmu{}m.
 We fabricated two sets of samples with two fixed grid periods of $p = 8$~\textmu{}m and $12$~\textmu{}m.
 A detailed table of all measured samples is listed in the Supplemental Material~\cite{Supplemental}.
 The experiments were conducted using the time-domain spectroscopy setup, which covers a frequency range from $0.15$ to $2$~THz, see Fig. 1(c).
 The spectrometer is equipped with a continuous-flow liquid helium cryostat with transparent windows.
 All measurements are performed at the base sample temperature of $T=5$~K. To minimize noise from water absorption lines in the air, the THz beam path is enclosed in an evacuated chamber.
 Spectroscopy measurements are carried out using a $6$~mm aperture positioned close to the sample to ensure that the electromagnetic radiation passes only through the grating-gate active region of the plasmonic crystal.
 The polarization of the electromagnetic radiation is directed perpendicular to the grids.